-Spend the day discovering two of Palermo's favorite attractions on this 5-hour half-day tour.
+Spend the day discovering two of Palermo's favorite attractions on this five-hour half-day tour.
 Head first to the Capuchin Catacombs, a somewhat macabre attraction and final resting place for thousands of mummified bodies.
-The mummies, many of whom were priests, are preserved in period dress starting from the 16th-century through the early 20th.
+The mummies, many of whom were priests, are preserved in period dress starting from the 16th century through the early 20th.

 Break for Sicilian coffee and sweet treats before heading to the 12th-century UNESCO-listed Monreale Cathedral, famous for its Norman and Arabic architecture.
 The Cathedral is famous for its ornate cloisters and bright gold mosaics, which feature a variety of biblical stories.

-Day 5: Palermo to Syracuse, Afternoon Ortygia Tour
+Day 5: Transfer to Syracuse, Afternoon Ortygia Tour

-After breakfast hit the road for the 4-hour trip to Syracuse, a historic city in southeast Sicily next to the Gulf of Syracuse.
-The city is renowned for its rich Greek history and architecture, particularly the many amphitheaters which decorate the city squares.
+After breakfast, hit the road for the four-hour trip to Syracuse, a historic city in southeast Sicily next to the Gulf of Syracuse.
+The city is renowned for its rich Greek history and architecture, particularly the many amphitheaters that decorate the city squares.
 Syracuse is also famous as the birthplace of engineer and mathematician Archimedes.
 With over 2,700 years of history and culture, Syracuse was long regarded as one of the major powers in the Mediterranean.

-Syracuse was founded by Ancient Greek Corinthians and later became part of the Roman Republic and the Byzantine Empire.
+Ancient Greek Corinthians founded Syracuse and later became part of the Roman Republic and the Byzantine Empire.
 The great orator Cicero once described Syracuse as "the greatest Greek city and the most beautiful of them all."
 Together with the Necropolis of Pantalica, a series of burial chambers cut into the limestone rock, Syracuse is listed as a UNESCO World Heritage Site.

 Day 6: Free Day in Syracuse